Taeho-Jeong/ifews.github.io/README.md

 ## Overview

-The Iowa Food-Energy-Water (IFEW) system is a model designed to calculate the nitrogen surplus (NS) at the county level in Iowa.
-The nitrogen surplus is composed of several key components:
+The Iowa Food-Energy-Water (IFEW) system is a model designed to calculate the **nitrogen surplus (NS)** at the county level in Iowa.
+The NS is composed of several key variables:

 - **Manure Nitrogen (MN)**
 - **Commercial Nitrogen (CN)**
 - **Grain Nitrogen (GN)**
 - **Fixation Nitrogen (FN)**

 The variables FN, GN, and MN are derived from lower-level variables sourced from the [USDA National Agricultural Statistics Service](https://www.nass.usda.gov/).
 These lower-level variables may contribute to multiple upper-level input variables.
-The commercial nitrogen (CN) data is obtained from a county-level dataset.
+The CN data is obtained from a county-level dataset.

 ## Getting Started